The Sources section includes properties related to TMG sources and citations.

 0 @S1@ SOUR 1 TITL Evans, Dorothy, Bezansons from Nova Scotia (Halifax, Nova Scotia: Privately Published, 1986, revised 1991).

-The source number is written as shown in the examnple below for source number 21:
+If Export Record ID is set to "REFN", the source number is written as shown in the example below for source number 21:

 0 @S21@ SOUR 1 REFN 21